UdhayaSoftsuave/Junit/ReadMe.txt

 studentFlux.map()                                                               -> It takes any Function interface.
 It will return as Flux.
 It  will process synchronously.

 studentFlux.flatMap()                                                           -> It takes any Function interface as Publisher.
 It will return as Flux.
 It will process Asynchronously.

+.window(n)                                                                      -> It is used to group the elements by n.
+It sends the data to process for next operation.

+.subscribeOn(parallel())                                                        -> parallel() will process the data in different threads.
+The subscribeOn accept only the Schedulers.